 If the automobile is used by the employee in your business, you generally reduce the lease value by the amount that is excluded from the employee's wages as a working condition benefit.
+In order to do this, the employee must account to the employer for the business use.
+This is done by substantiating the usage (mileage, for example), the time and place of the travel, and the business purpose of the travel.
+Written records made at the time of each business use are the best evidence.
+Any use of a company-provided vehicle that is not substantiated as business use is included in income.
 The working condition benefit is the amount that would be an allowable business expense deduction for the employee if the employee paid for the use of the vehicle.
 However, you can choose to include the entire lease value in the employee's wages.
-See Vehicle allocation rules on page 21.
+See Vehicle allocation rules on page 22.